jazzsequence/museum-core/readme.md

 * adds a permalinked (no title) to posts without a title
 * fixed archive headings
 * changed sidebar selection to dropdown
+* changed depth of footer menu to 1 level

 ### Version 1.0.4